3kh0/bing-rewards/README.md

 ## Two-factor Authentication
 2FA is supported, but only through `Microsoft Authenticator`.

-If you use the (default) `cookies` option, you will only have to approve once in Authenticator.

-If you use `no cookies` option, each time you log-in, you will need to select the correct code in Authenticator- the console will print the code.
+Each time you log-in, a code will be printed out in the console, and you will need to select it in Authenticator.
+You will have to do this an additional time when you do the mobile search.

 ## Multiple accounts
 Multiple accounts is not supported currently, and there is no plans to add this feature.
 This is the most common question/request, but the reason for this is because it goes against the original author's intention and I want to honor that.